 Early Links – all Early Links offices, services and programs

-Manager – refers to the General Manager who is responsible for supervising staff members
+Manager – refers to the CEO who is responsible for supervising staff members

 Staff – refers to employees and volunteers of the organisation